apache/lucenenet/CONTRIBUTING.md

 * Making demos and tutorials, blogging about Lucene.Net, etc. (and providing feedback on how we can make the API better!).
 If you write a helpful Lucene.Net post on your blog, be sure to let us know so we can link to it.
 * Helping out with documentation.
 We are still trying to make the API docs easily navigable (see #206), and there are many files that are not formatted correctly (links not appearing, tables not very readable, etc).
 Also, we need help getting all of the Java-related documentation converted to use .NET methodologies.
+* Fixing TODOs.
+There are several TODOs throughout the code that need to be reviewed and action taken, if necessary.
+Search for `LUCENENET TODO|LUCENE TO-DO` using the regular expression option in Visual Studio to find them.
+Do note there are a lot of TODOs left over from Java Lucene that are safe to ignore.
 * Reviewing code.
 Pick a random section, review line by line, comparing the code against the [original Lucene 4.8.0 code](https://github.com/apache/lucene-solr/tree/releases/lucene-solr/4.8.0/lucene).
 Many of the bugs have been found this way, as the tests are not showing them.
 Let us know if you find anything suspicious on the [dev mailing list](https://cwiki.apache.org/confluence/display/LUCENENET/Mailing+Lists) or submit a pull request.
 * Optimizing code.
 During porting we have ended up with some code that is less than optimal.
 We could use a hand getting everything up to speed (pun intended).
 * Helping update the API, or at least just providing feedback on what is important.
 There are several things on our radar, like integrating something like [Lucene.Net.Linq](https://github.com/themotleyfool/Lucene.Net.Linq) directly into our project, [converting the remaining public-facing iterator classes into `IEnumerator<T>`](https://issues.apache.org/jira/projects/LUCENENET/issues/LUCENENET-469?filter=allopenissues) so they can be used with foreach loops, adding extension methods to remove the need for casting, etc.